top of page

 The Strathcarron area is well served for great places to eat, whether it’s a quick snack, pub meal or a taste of fine Scottish cuisine.
 We’ve given you a few choices here but there are plenty more – if you find a particular favourite, let us know and we’ll add it to the list!

-The Strathcarron Hotel across the car park is currently open every day except Monday for drinks, snacks and full meals.
-Their opening hours are Tuesday 4pm-9pm, Wednesday/Thursday 12pm-9pm, Friday/Saturday 12pm-11pm and Sunday 12pm-9pm.
+The Strathcarron Hotel across the car park is open every day (in the season) for drinks, snacks and full meals.
+Meals to sit in or take away are served until 8pm.

-Just down the road at Carron Pottery is the Carron Restaurant which is open all day and serves a wide range of traditional dishes and daily specials.
-Winter opening hours are 10am to 5pm (3pm Sundays) and evening meals are available if you book by 5pm on 01520 722488.
+Just down the road at Carron Pottery is the Carron Restaurant which is open every day except Thursday and serves a wide range of traditional dishes and daily specials.
+Call to check opening hours on 01520 722488.
 They also offer a whisky tasting experience "From Speyside to Jerez" which is well worth trying.

 Heading further afield, on the way to Applecross you will find the Kishorn Seafood Bar and the Bealach Café while in Applecross itself, the Applecross Inn is always popular with visitors and locals alike – good food, good beer and a friendly welcome.
-Booking ahead is advisable.
+Booking ahead is required this season though.
 The Walled Garden in Applecross is also an excellent choice.

 Just along the line in Plockton you have three places to choose from – the Plockton Inn, Plockton Hotel and Plockton Shores All offer something different but are of high quality and the Hotel even has outdoor seating right on the edge of the water.

-At the end of the line in Kyle, the Waterside Restaurant is in the historic station building while Hector’s Bothy in the centre of the village offers everything from coffee and cake to full meals and steak night specials.
+At the end of the line in Kyle, Hector’s Bothy in the centre of the village offers everything from coffee and cake to full meals and steak night specials.

 If you can’t miss a fix of Asian fare, Kyle also has an excellent Chinese takeaway and just over the Skye Bridge is the Taste of India – very popular all year round so book to be sure.

-Heading the other way along the Kyle line, the Ledgowan Lodge offers a warm welcome all day long for a quick coffee in the drawing room, bar lunches and evening meals in the candlelit dining room.
+Heading the other way along the Kyle line, the Ledgowan Lodge at Achnasheen offers a warm welcome all day long for a quick coffee in the drawing room, bar lunches and evening meals in the candlelit dining room.
 Also at Achnasheen, the Midge Bite cafe offers tasty snacks to eat in or take away.